TokenPak Architecture¶

 TokenPak uses a three-tier caching approach to maximize token savings:

-- Exact Match Cache — If we've seen this exact request before, return the cached response instantly (0 tokens)
+- Exact Match Cache — If we've seen this exact request before, return the cached response instantly (0 tokens).

 Token Counting & Cost Tracking¶